Deedone/techadv-src/content/posts/webgl.md

   let vertSh = gl.createShader(gl.VERTEX_SHADER);
   gl.shaderSource(vertSh, vert);
   gl.compileShader(vertSh);
-  // This line is very import
+  // This line is very important
   // By default if shader compilation fails,
   // WebGL will not show you error,
   // so debugging is almost impossible